 If you are looking for a natural solution for low thyroid symptoms in women, consult with Dr. Nikolas Hedberg, a practitioner of functional medicine.
 Functional medicine is a holistic approach to wellness that does not reduce a patient to a single organ, but instead addresses the whole person.

 Dr. Hedberg investigates all the possible underlying causes of low thyroid symptoms in women by comprehensively evaluating each patient’s health history, environment, diet and nutrition, exercise level, psychological and emotional state, social interactions, hormone levels, digestive health and genetics.

-If you are ready to partner with a practitioner who seeks the underlying causes of thyroid symptoms in women, and then creates a treatment plan that might recommend changes to diet, supplementation, herbal medicine or natural hormones, then make an appointment to consult with Dr. Hedberg in his office or via phone or Skype.
+If you are ready to partner with a practitioner who seeks the underlying causes of thyroid symptoms in women, and then creates a treatment plan that might recommend changes to diet, supplementation, herbal medicine or natural hormones, then make an appointment to consult with Dr. Hedberg in his office or via a virtual health consultation.